Raphhh/trex/README.md

     $foo1 = new Foo();
     $foo2 = new Foo();

-    //getA() return "a"
+    //getA() returns "a"
     echo $foo1->getA(); //a
     echo $foo2->getA(); //a

-    //composite action set "b" instead of "a"
+    //composite action sets "b" instead of "a"
     (new Objects(array($foo1, $foo2)))->setA('b');

-    //getA() return "b", the value setted by the composite action echo $foo1->getA(); //b
+    //getA() returns "b", the value set by the composite action echo $foo1->getA(); //b
     echo $foo2->getA(); //b